King to host Ursula von der Leyen in controversial meeting after Brexit deal

 “I think the same applies – that His Majesty should not be involved until there is full support for this agreement.”

+“It’s not uncommon for his majesty to accept invitations to meet certain leaders, he has met President Duda and President Zelensky recently.
+He is meeting with the president of the EU today,” the spokesman said.

+Asked why the final protocol talks were taking place in Windsor, he said: “There are a number of occasions when these sorts of talks have been held in significant locations, this is no different.”

-Topics up for discussion include climate change and the Russian invasion of Ukraine, though it was unknown if they will discuss Northern Ireland.
+Topics up for discussion between Charles and the EU chief include climate change and the Russian invasion of Ukraine, though it was unknown if they will discuss Northern Ireland.

 A Buckingham Palace spokesman said: “The King is pleased to meet any world leader if they are visiting Britain and it is the Government’s advice that he should do so.”